spacetelescope/jwst/docs/jwst/jump/description.rst

 If multiprocessing is requested, the input cube will be divided into a number of slices in the row dimension (with the last slice being slightly larger, if needed), and sent for processing in parallel.
+In the event the number of cores (and hence slices) selected exceeds the number of available image rows, the number of slices will be reduced to match the number of rows.
 After all the slices have finished processing, the output GROUPDQ cube - containing the DQ flags for detected jumps - is reassembled from the slices.